 Because these examinations require the plaintiff to answer in-depth, personal questions in an unfamiliar environment, the Rhode Island Supreme Court recently affirmed that plaintiffs may have a representative present.
 In Plante v.
 Stack, Kristopher Plante brought a negligence claim to recover for his severe mental and physical injuries resulting from a terrible head-on collision caused by an intoxicated Mr. Stack.
 Mr. Plante, who at the time was an undergraduate student at the University of Rhode Island, suffered orthopedic and head injuries.
 The defendant’s insurer agreed that Mr. Stack was at fault but disputed Mr. Plante’s injuries and requested a Rule 35 exam.
 The Court affirmed that Mr. Plante could have a third party representative, such as a nurse paralegal, at the exam, even though his attorney may not attend.

 A nurse paralegal who is familiar with the plaintiff’s case can help protect the plaintiff’s interests.
 The nurse paralegal can report to the attorneys about what occurred during the exam.
 Also the mere presence of a person representing the plaintiff helps encourage a more objective, reasonable exam.
 Both sides are entitled to a copy of the expert’s report and findings.

 Our job as passionate personal injury attorneys is to help protect our clients and their interests through every step of their case against the insurer.
-Contact the team at Bottaro Law today to learn about your rights and protections if you were injured in an accident.
+Contact the team at the Bottaro Law Firm, LLC today to learn about your rights and protections if you were injured in an accident.